Skip to content

 Butter: I use salted butter for this dish, however if you are sensitive to salt I would use unsalted.

-Peaches: You may use fresh or frozen peaches, however mix with 2 to 3 Tablespoons of sugar and let sit for about 10 to 15 minute or until is has created a syrup.
+Peaches: If using fresh or frozen peaches, mix with 2 to 3 Tablespoons sugar and let sit 10 to 15 minutes or until is has created a syrup.

 Crockpot method: Pour the fruit in the bottom of the crockpot.
 Dump the cake mix on top and add the sliced butter.
-Cook on low for 3-4 hours or on high for 2-3 hours.
+Cook on low for 3 to 4 hours or on high for 2 to 3 hours.

 Dutch oven method for camping: Line the pan with foil and spray with nonstick spray.
 Add the fruit filling, then pour the cake mix on top and then the sliced butter.
 Cover with lid and cook on hot coals for about 30 minutes.